-Under International Standards on Auditing (UK), (ISA(UK)) auditors have specific responsibilities to communicate with the Audit, Risk and Assurance Committee.
-ISA(UK) emphasise the importance of two-way communication between the auditor and the Audit and Scrutiny Committee and also specify matters that should be communicated.
+Under International Standards on Auditing (UK), (ISA(UK)) auditors have specific responsibilities to communicate with the audit committee ISA(UK) emphasise the importance of two-way communication between the auditor and the audit committee and also specify matters that should be communicated.

-This two-way communication assists both the auditor and the Audit and Scrutiny Committee in understanding matters relating to the audit and developing a constructive working relationship.
-It also enables the auditor to obtain information relevant to the audit from the Audit and Scrutiny Committee and supports Audit and Scrutiny Committee in fulfilling its responsibilities in relation to the financial reporting process.
+This two-way communication assists both the auditor and the audit committee in understanding matters relating to the audit and developing a constructive working relationship.
+It also enables the auditor to obtain information relevant to the audit from the audit committee and supports the audit committee in fulfilling its responsibilities in relation to the financial reporting process.